Skip to main content

 12) High Availability

-When you use Azure for DevOps, you’re entering into a contract with Microsoft, and your service level agreement assures a 99.9% uptime with access to support and Azure for DevOps consulting services around the clock.
+When you use Azure for DevOps, you enter into a contract with Microsoft.
+Your service level agreement assures 99.9% uptime and access to support and Azure for DevOps consulting services around the clock.

 13) Maintaining Stability and Reliability

-Deployment across numerous instances and application compliance can both be managed through Azure’s DevOps.
-Many development teams invest a lot of time in keeping up with compliance.
+Azure’s DevOps can manage deployment across numerous instances and application compliance.
+Many development teams invest a lot of time in maintaining compliance.

 Explore DevOps Services and Solutions